Treatment & Assessment

 Tertiary (third level) treatment programs provide multiple services by an interdisciplinary team of health care providers experienced in the management of injury with permanent impairments and/or significant psychosocial and pain management issues.
 At this third level of treatment:

 - Functional impairment may be far greater than expected.

 - Psychosocial and pain management issues often interfere with the injured worker’s participation in a treatment program and prevent recovery, and/or the worker may have permanent restrictions from the pre-injury job.

 - Programs are available regionally, generally last 8 to 12 weeks and have a functional focus.

 - Development and support of the worker’s transitional and full RTW plans are part of the treatment process.

-If a worker participates in a secondary or tertiary treatment program, please fill in the Notification of Intake for Secondary or Tertiary Treatment Program form (MCARETX) (revised May 15, 2015)
+If a worker participates in a secondary or tertiary treatment program, please fill in the Notification of Intake for Secondary or Tertiary Treatment Program form (MCARETX) (updated April 2018)